sidereior/idea-dump/README.md

 ## More on the Convolutional Neural Network

- - I imagine an approach which simply uses image data will function, albiet pretty poorly.
-I'll likely start with something as simple as this, but without much data about vehicle movement I do not believe it will work well.
- - vehicle destruction will be harder than expected to make function properly. i do not want a result where vehicles which have 0 health points impact (really at all) the output of the model.
- - designing a custom neural network will be challenging.
-I need to figure out an angle in which to approach higher dimensionality cnns as I only have experience in working with 3d cnns for image classification.
- - absensce of an image entirely. in the ideal solution, an image might not be needed to be passed in at all. if vehicle position data can be entered based upon the coordinate vehicle information that is extracted from replay clips.
- - different maps
  - using a pre-trained network?
 This may be more confusing as I try to create something which is able to accomplish the goal of the project. imagining my own approach to convolution and pooling would be entirely new to me, but if I had unlimited time I would undoubtedly do this.
 In this case, I think zero padding could be terrible for the quality of the model as sometimes the most important features of the map are on its edges.
 The only benefit the nature of this project has is that I already know the different maps and these do not change, so a lot of image data is hard-coded. right now, i'll create something working with efficientnetb7 if this is how I choose to approach it since i've used it before, possibly switching to NoisyNN as the noise appraoch probably is the future of CNNs and adversarial learning.
  - map changes. maps have changed over time in wot. for the sake of simplicity right now, I think i'll want to choose replays over the past year to mitigate these map changes as much as possible and keep the most up-to-date playstyle.